simonottosen/cph-security/README.md

 This tool is designed to provide estimates of the security queue in the CPH airport at a user-defined point in time in the future.
 The tool uses Machine Learning based on historical data to estimate the queue.

+## To-Do: Fix the URL used in the frontend.

 # Server configuration

 The below guide will set up the server on your local environment with minimal configuration.